-A trend observed across many western U.S. cities is that with a severe deficit of housing supply, particularly affordable units, the addition of certain transportation projects, such as a new rail line or a high-quality bicycle/pedestrian trail, can increase surrounding property values and contribute to displacement.
-Portland is not immune to these trends.
-Over time, former ethnic and new immigrant neighborhoods near the region's core with great access have gentrified, displacing a number of communities which have an established a history associated with these places.
-The 2040 growth centers, as appealing and desirable, are not keeping pace with a mix of affordable housing to keep existing residents while transportation investments are being made.
+A trend observed across many western U.S. cities is that with a severe deficit of housing supply, particularly affordable units, the addition of certain transportation projects, such as a new rail line or a high-quality bicycle/pedestrian trail, can increase surrounding property values, contribute to displacement, and disrupt community stability.
+This has occurred in Portland, in particular for the experience of Black communities in North and Northeast Portland.
+Over time, ethnic and new immigrant neighborhoods with good access to transportation have gentrified, displacing established communities.
+Dense centers are appealing and desirable and do not have enough affordable housing and are becoming more expensive as transportation investments are made.
 This creates a vicious cycle of increased transportation access to those who have the financial means to afford travel options and the benefits not born to the existing community.